DigitalCommons/mykomap/DEVELOPMENT.md

 Dependant projects can then be updated to use it like this (for example):

-    npm update # you may need to specify versions if a major version increment npm run build
+    npm update # You may need to specify versions if a major version increment,
+    # like this (where $NEW_VERSION is for example '1.0.0')
+    # npm install github:SolidarityEconomyAssociation/sea-map#semver:^$NEW_VERION
+    npm run build
 	npm run deploy